 6) When will my training begin if I’m selected?

-July-August 2018 for the first 4 students with the possibility of the remaining 6 students to begin in November 2018, dependent on funding and timing.
+July-August 2018 for the first 4 students with the possibility of the remaining 6 students to begin at a later date determined by the DOT, dependent on funding.